Bill Hayden: Foreign minister (1983–1988)

-Governor-General (1989–1996)
+Governor-general (1989–1996)

-After winning the 1987 election, Prime Minister Hawke announced that Queen Elizabeth II, Queen of Australia had approved of Hayden’s appointment as Governor-General of Australia as a consolation for replacing him earlier as Labor Leader in 1983 and thus denying him the chance to become Prime Minister.
-The Queen's appointment of Hayden as Governor-General to succeed Sir Ninian Stephen was announced in mid-1988.
-In the following months, Hayden resigned from Parliament and severed his political connections with the Labor Party.
-He took up the post of Governor-General in early 1989 and served during the period of transition from the Hawke Government to the Keating Government in December 1991.
-The usual term of for a Governor-General was five years but, by agreement between the government and Hayden, his term was extended for an additional two years to early 1996.
+After winning the 1987 election, Prime Minister Hawke announced that Queen Elizabeth II, as Queen of Australia, had approved of Hayden's appointment as Governor-General of Australia.
+This was widely viewed as a consolation on Hawke's part for replacing Hayden earlier as Labor Leader in 1983 and thus denying him the chance to become prime minister.
+The Queen's appointment of Hayden as governor-general to succeed Sir Ninian Stephen was announced in mid-1988.
+On 17 August, Hayden resigned from Parliament, becoming the last MP to leave Parliament before the recently opened new Parliament House began sitting the following week.
+He also severed his political connections with the Labor Party.
+He took up the post of governor-general in early 1989 and served during the period of transition from the Hawke government to the Keating government in December 1991.
+The usual term served by a governor-general was five years but, by agreement between the government and Hayden, his term was extended for an additional two years to early 1996.

-Upon his appointment as Governor-General, he became, ex officio, Chancellor and Principal Companion of the Order of Australia.
+Upon his appointment as governor-general, he became, ex officio, Chancellor and Principal Companion of the Order of Australia.

-The Governor-General is normally the Chief Scout of Australia.
-Hayden declined the office, because he identified as an atheist, which was incompatible with the Scout Promise.
-Instead, he served as the "National Patron" of the Scout Association during his time in office.
+Other governors-general had been appointed by the Scout Association as its Chief Scout of Australia but Hayden declined because he was an atheist, which was incompatible with the Scout Promise.
+Instead, the Scout Association of Australia appointed him as its national patron.

 Later life

-By the late 1990s Hayden joined the board of Quadrant.
+By the late 1990s, Hayden joined the board of Quadrant.
 In the debate preceding the 1999 republic referendum, he rejected the specific proposal and sided with the monarchists, stating he supported the direct election of a president.

-Since retirement from the position of Governor-General, Hayden has continued to contribute to public policy discussion in Australia.
-While on the board of Quadrant, he took time to lend personal support to the publication and wrote a tribute to its editor P.P.
-McGuinness on his death in 2008.
-He has also continued to write opinion and comment pieces for other magazines and newspapers in Australia about current social, economic and political issues including foreign affairs.
+After retiring as governor-general, Hayden continued to contribute to public policy discussion in Australia.
+While on the board of Quadrant, he took time to lend personal support to the publication and wrote a tribute to its editor Padraic McGuinness on his death in 2008.
+He also continued to write opinion and comment pieces for other magazines and newspapers in Australia about current social, economic and political issues including foreign affairs.

 Personal life

-In May 1960, Hayden married Dallas Broadfoot, the daughter of a miner from Ipswich.
+In May 1960, Hayden married Dallas Broadfoot (born 28 September 1936), the daughter of a miner from Ipswich.
 They initially lived in a rented cottage in Dinmore before building a house in Ipswich's western suburbs.
 The couple had three daughters and a son.
-Their oldest daughter Michaela died in 1966 at the age of five after being struck by a car.
+Their first daughter, Michaela, died in 1966 at the age of five after being struck by a car.

-In September 2018, Hayden was baptised as a Roman Catholic at St Mary's Church, Ipswich.
-He told The Catholic Leader that "there’s been a gnawing pain in my heart and soul about what is the meaning of life".
-The baptismal ceremony was attended by a gathering of family, friends, and former colleagues.
-Hayden's siblings, Patricia Oxenham, John Hayden, and Joan Moseman, along with other members of family, were present for the event.
+In September 2018, Hayden was baptised in the Roman Catholic Church at St Mary's Church, Ipswich.
+He told The Catholic Leader that "there's been a gnawing pain in my heart and soul about what is the meaning of life".
+The baptismal ceremony was attended by a gathering of family, friends and former colleagues.
+Hayden's siblings, Patricia Oxenham, John Hayden and Joan Moseman, along with other family members, were present.